apache/mesos/docs/app-framework-development-guide.md

 Executor implementation.
 For example, you may not want a 1:1 relationship between tasks and processes.

+If you are writing an executor against Mesos 1.0 or newer, it is recommended to use the new [HTTP API](executor-http-api) to talk to Mesos.

-Your framework executor must inherit from the Executor class.
+If writing against Mesos 0.28.0 or older, your framework executor must inherit from the Executor class.
 It must override the launchTask() method.
 You can use the $MESOS_HOME environment variable inside of your executor to determine where Mesos is running from.

 #### Executor API